breinbaas/breinbaas.github.io/docs/_posts/2021-04-25-geolib-geometry.md

     Point(x=50, z=-7),
 ]
 ```
+You simply add the bottomleft, topleft, topright and bottomright points.
 But unfortunately this will not work and you will not be warned because this is what it will look like if you open the generated file in DGeoStability;

 ![no problem](https://github.com/breinbaas/breinbaas.github.io/blob/master/img/02.02.jpg?raw=true)